-That’s a hook right there, you never mentioned you had been in the military.
-The focus of your phrase is not even that you were in the military, it’s what the military taught you, but see the fact that you mentioned the military now adds another level of depth to your person.
+That’s a hook right there, particularly if you never mentioned you had been in the military.
+The focus of your phrase is not even that you were in the military.
+It’s actually what the military taught you.
+The fact that you mentioned the military adds another level of depth to your person.

-“Oh ok you learned this and that, so you joined the military huh?”
+“Oh, you learned all those things.
+So you joined the military huh?”

 But even if they don’t pick up on it, you can be sure it will make them curious.